LimDD/Comm_Bank_Repo/README.md

 To test this scenario out, users will populate their credentials in the Strings provided, then they will run the script (Please ensure the browser selenium-webdriver is catered to your specific browser) and then run a command in the terminal (using Visual Studio Code this was 'node tests/one.js).
 The browser will pop up and automate the following scenario above.

-Test outcome: Successful, the credentials were able to be populated as the returned String in the JS code, and then automatically lock onto the login button provided by the current solution.
+Test Outcome: Successful, the credentials were able to be populated as the returned String in the JS code, and then automatically lock onto the login button provided by the current solution.

-Test outcome: Successful, if a user had populated these variables with the incorrect credentails, this would display the 'Username or Password Incorrect' prompt provided by the current solution.
+Test Outcome: Successful, if a user had populated these variables with the incorrect credentails, this would display the 'Username or Password Incorrect' prompt provided by the current solution.

 Enhancement: If a user has entered in credentials that have not been picked up by the database (DB), or if the DB can not find a match on the user, the user would be redirected to the 'Register' page to create an account auto-populating the credentials with what they had initailly tried to log in with.

 Note: Please note that a user must have created and registered an account before testing this functionality, this does not cater to users who have not registered.

 Test Two:

+Test two was the screen followed after loggin into COVID19 The Game, users would have the only option to 'Start Game' and proceed into the questionaire.
+This  test was more for a internal test using automation to check the unexpected issue with proceeding into the game encountered previously (A bug was recommeneded).

+Test Outcome: Successful, the user was able to proceed passed the 'Start Game' functionality into the next page which displayed a warning before proceeding through the game as per the current solution.

+Note: This test was purely for my internal test as I had issues with the 'Start Game' button when I first attempted the test.
+I suspect this was a cache issue with the browser I was using so I had to clear my cache and grids on my browser to proceed.
+This test was to see the automation bypass this error.

 Test Three: